 We are HUGE street art fanatics!
 We look for it wherever we go and Cabarrus North Carolina did not disappoint.
 Just look how cool this mural is we stumbled upon in downtown Concord.
 (We wondered if someone proposed here?!)
 If you're interested the mural is right next to MacPherson's Diamonds and Design.

-Several years ago they were doing some art projects in town – painting several different buildings and murals.
+Several years ago, several different buildings and murals were being painted around the city.
 Edie Lee and Liz Gray were the leads on the project with artsist Lee Sherrill, Javier Collado, Mike Lee, and Robert White under them.
-Mr. Macpherson said they’ve had many photographers take engaged couples there for engagement photos!
-It’s the perfect spot for it.
+Mr. Macpherson said they've had many photographers take engaged couples there for engagement photos!
+It's the perfect spot for it.

 We also enjoyed taking photos of the blue-green “Off Main Street” mural by artist Isaac Payne.